BMajeric/DigitalTweenNreal/README.md

    - Enables the user to select and place a model of the house
    - The placed model can then be moved and rotated and its location can be locked
    - Periodically requests the latest GPS coordinates from the Flask server
-   - When model is locked, its data, along with the gps coordinates is sent to the Flask server
+   - When model is locked, its data, along with the GPS coordinates is sent to the Flask server

 ## Instalation and Setup
 Clone the repository
 1. Mobile App (Android)